Stocks give up an early gain and end lower on Wall Street - WTMJ

 Investors will get more clues about the economic recovery’s trajectory this week.
 The Commerce Department will release its GDP report for the first quarter on Thursday.
 The U.S. economy grew at an annual rate of 4.3% in the final three months of 2020, which was slightly faster than previously estimated.
 Economists expect a huge rebound this year.

-The Labor Department will release its weekly unemployment report on Thursday.
+The Labor Department will release its weekly report on claims for unemployment benefits Thursday.
 Employment has been a closely watched factor for the economy.
 It has lagged other measures throughout the recovery so far and is viewed as necessary for a sustained rebound.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.